 This is, of course, short notice, but: For those of you who live in Toronto, or alternately, for those of you who are attending the annual Word on the Street, I will be signing books at the Harlequin booth at 2:00 p.m., this Sunday, which is the 27th of September.
 Oddly enough, I think I’m signing Cast in Shadow, because the I last time I did a signing, there were so many curious people roaming Queen’s Park that almost no one had read the first one.
 So… Even if you don’t want to lug things with you, come say hello!

 Wendy Good, in the comments to the previous post, asked: How many more Cast books are you currently contracted for with Luna?
 Will you seek contracts for further Cast books or is that too far reaching of a question?
 I dare to ask because I don’t want them to end.
 I know all good things must eventually, but would love some reassurance regarding the next few years, if at all possible. : ) The answer was: The one I’m working on now (which is Cast in Peril).
 The answer is now: The one I’m working on now (which is, oddly enough, still Cast in Peril) and three more Cast novels, none of which have titles.
-Some of the questions about … Continue reading
+Some of the questions about various elements of possible future books — the … Continue reading